Reports

 • VAS’ consistent return history and the 24 year track record of the S&P/ASX 300 index

-For now we continue to be confident in recommending VAS to our clients due to its size, commercial viability, liquidity and track record.
+We continue to be confident in recommending VAS to our clients due to its size, commercial viability, liquidity and track record.

-As a final note it’s great to see the original Australian share ETF (STW) as well as global ETF giants (VAS and IOZ), different index strategies (MVW) and local disruptors (A200) all have broad Australian share ETFs available.
+As a final note, it’s great to see the original Australian share ETF (STW) as well as global ETF giants (VAS and IOZ), different index strategies (MVW) and local disruptors (A200) all have broad Australian share ETFs available.

 The Australian ETF ecosystem continues to grow at a rapid pace which is fantastic news for investors.